SK-Tareen/Getting-Started-Android-Studio/README.md

 For file **MainActivity.kt**:

 This section will include the first task and a basic introduction to Jetpack Compose.
 I will be following the [Jetpack Compose Tutorial](https://developer.android.com/develop/ui/compose/tutorial) with some modifications.
 The file gives a basic messaging UI with clickable features.
+You can scroll through the UI and see all the messages.
+You can also interact with the messages and click on them to expand.
 Import your image with the name 'me' to use the code in the file.